-Oregon State University is home to the Alpha Beta Theta Chapter of Lambda Pi Eta (LPH), the official honor society of the National Communication Association, recently nationally recognized.
+Oregon State University is home to the Alpha Beta Theta Chapter of Lambda Pi Eta (LPH), the official honor society of the National Communication Association, nationally recognized as Rookie Chapter of the Year for 2013.
 We meet weekly for Communication in Context discussions where we apply communication theories and concepts we've learned in our COMM courses to real world examples such as current events, social media, and daily life.
 All COMM majors and minors are welcome to join us at a meeting to learn more about our chapter!

 The purposes of LPH are: